tschoffelen/react-native-check-version/README.md

 `checkVersion()` accepts an _optional_ options object, which may contain the following keys:

-- string `endpoint`: endpoint to use to retrieve version info, defaults to `https://versionservice.now.sh`
 - string `platform`: platform to check for, defaults to React Native's `Platform.OS`
 - string `bundleId`: bundle identifier to check, defaults to the value retrieved using react-native-device-info
 - string `currentVersion`: version to check against, defaults to the currently installed version